 You love the idea of buying local, but the next thing you know … click, you bought that blender online from a business based far from our community.
 It’s so easy!
 And your one purchase won’t really make a difference… or will it?

 The rise of online shopping, undercutting Main Street retailers, also changes land use patterns.
 Amazon warehouses aren't placed downtown, but in remote industrial parks.
-The report concludes that demand for Main Street storefronts will decline, along with city and town government’s tax revenue base.
+Civic Economics Prime Numbers Report concludes that demand for Main Street storefronts will decline, along with city and town government’s tax revenue base.

 The Local Crowd Monadnock - Mailing Address: 63 Emerald St. #114, Keene, NH 03431